prewk/next_version/readme.md

 # Rules

-1. Finds highest current semver version tag
+1. Finds highest current semver version tag.
-2. Checks all commit messages from that point to look for bump messages
+2. Checks all commit messages from that point to look for bump messages.
-3. If none were found, metadata increments a build number
+3. If none were found, metadata increments a build number.
-4. Prints out the suggested name for the next version's tag
+4. Prints out the suggested name for the next version's tag.

 * If the repo lacks semver tags completely, the next suggested version will be `0.0.1`.
 * If the current version is `1.2.3`, and a commit message matching a minor bump is detected, the next suggested version will be `1.3.0`.